davidthomas411/tju-echo-vmat/README.md

 - Click "Create 3D Dose" once to save `dose_3d.npy` for that run.
 - Toggle Dose Overlay in the CT viewer (fast, no recompute).
 - Use Run Comparison to overlay two DVHs and compute metric deltas.
+- Use "Generate RT Plan" to export a DICOM RT Plan for TPS import.

 ## Artifacts Per Run
 All run outputs are saved under: